Large low-shear-velocity provinces: Seismological modeling

 By using the solid Earth tide, the density of these regions has been determined.
 The bottom two thirds are 0.5% denser than the bulk of the mantle.
-However, tidal tomography cannot say exactly how the excess mass is distributed.
-The overdensity may be due to primordial material or subducted ocean slabs.
+However, tidal tomography cannot determine how the excess mass is distributed; the higher density may be caused by primordial material or subducted ocean slabs.
+The African LLSVP may be a potential cause for the South Atlantic Anomaly.